Yuvanshankar2/AWK-Interpreter/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/AWK)

 # Project Description
-I implemented an interpreter for the AWK scripting language in Java which is comprised of the following core components:
+I implemented an interpreter for the AWK scripting language in Java which consists of the following core components:

 1) A 3-phase agile software development methodology
 2) Lexer Phase